Electricity sector in the Philippines

-The electricity sector in the Philippines provides electricity through power generation, transmission, and distribution to many parts of the Philippines.
+The electricity sector in the Philippines provides electricity through power generation, transmission, and distribution to many parts of the country.
 The Philippines is divided into three electrical grids, one each for Luzon, the Visayas and Mindanao.

-As of June 2016, the total installed capacity in the Philippines was 20,055 megawatts (MW), of which 14,348 MW was on the Luzon grid.
-As of June, 2016, the all-time peak demand on Luzon was 9,726 MW at 2:00 P.M. on May 2, 2016; on Visayas was 1,878 MW at 2:00 P.M. on May 11, 2016; and on Mindanao was 1,593 MW at 1:35 P.M. on June 8, 2016.
-However, about 12% of Filipinos have no access to electricity.
+As of June 2016, the total installed capacity in the Philippines was 20,055 megawatts (MW), of which 71.5% was on the Luzon grid.
+About 12% of Filipinos have no access to electricity.
 The Philippines is also one of the countries in the world that has a fully functioning electricity market since 2006 called the Philippine Wholesale Electricity Spot Market (WESM) and is operated by an independent market operator.
+By 2017, coal-powered electric energy began to comprise more than 50% of the nationwide power generation in the country.

+As of 2025, the Philippines has the second-highest electricity rate in Southeast Asia after Singapore.

 History

 In January 2022, President Rodrigo Duterte signed into law Republic Act 11646 that aims to spur microgrid development in unserved and underserved areas nationwide to achieve the government's goal of 100 percent electrification in the country.